All integrations

 What you’ll see

-When `train()` is called, an @progress activity starts on your phone with the title "model training" and progress 0%.
-Each `update()` call refreshes the bar.
-When the function returns, the activity ends with a green checkmark; if it raises, the activity ends red with the exception type as the final status.
+When `train()` is called, an @agent activity starts on your phone with the label "model training". `ChirpAgent.update()` refreshes the status line while work runs.
+When the function returns, the activity ends green; if it raises, the activity ends red with the exception summary.
 Multiple concurrent decorated functions get their own activities.

 Troubleshooting